-Understanding Co-Occurring Mental Health Disorders and Developing a Coherent Treatment Plan
+Understanding Co-Occurring Mental Health Disorders & Treatment

 In 2014, SAMHSA revealed that approximately 7.9 million people experienced concurrent addiction and a mental health disorder.
 That’s nearly 40% of the entire population who experienced addiction through that year.
 NIDA statistics on co-occurring disorders reveal people with mood-related mental health disorders or anxiety are twice as likely to succumb to a drug disorder – and similarly, patients with substance use disorders are approximately twice as likely to be diagnosed with those types of mental health disorders.

 - Approximately 50% of individuals with severe mental health disorders are affected by substance abuse.

 - 37% of alcohol abusers and 53% of drug users also have at least one serious mental illness.

 - Of all the people diagnosed with a mental illness, 29% abuse either alcohol or drugs.

 Dual diagnosis (also known as co-occurring disorders) is a term that refers to individuals